obiba/opal-doc/web-user-guide/projects/tables.rst

 SQL
 ---

 SQL is a very powerful language for data manipulation.
-SQL support in Opal allows to easily join tables, filtering and grouping data, make aggregations etc. SQL queries can be executed on one or more tables (or views) of a project from the web interface (or all projects using the programmatic API).
+SQL support in Opal allows to easily join tables, filtering, sorting and grouping data, make aggregations etc. SQL queries can be executed on one or more tables (or views) of a project from the web interface (or all projects using the programmatic API).
 Permission to access the values of the considered tables is required.

 The supported SQL syntax is the the one of `SQLite <https://sqlite.org/>`_.
 More specifically see the `SQL syntax and functions documentation <https://sqlite.org/lang.html>`_.